felle64/Blockchain-Cars/README.md

 # Car Ownership on Chain

 Welcome to the Car Ownership on Chain decentralized application (DApp)!
-This DApp allows users to manage car ownership, add owners, add cars, change owners, and view the transaction history on the Ethereum blockchain.
+This DApp allows users to manage car ownership, add owners, add cars, change owners, and view the transaction history on the Ethereum testnet (Sepolia).

 ## Features